PiAndArduinoGuy/deployments/README.md

 2. Next open a terminal on your local machine and *cd* to this project, execute *ansible-playbook deploy_and_start_rabbitmq.yml -i ../hosts.ini*.

 #### Install the Security Micro Service (Required if implementing [this blog](here-is-link))
+The code that gets deployed as a service exists in the repository [security-micro-service](https://github.com/PiAndArduinoGuy/security-micro-service)
 1. Replace the IP address of the *[security_camera_microservice]* host with the IP address of your Raspberry Pi in the hosts.ini file.
 2. Next open a terminal on your local machine and *cd* to this project, execute *ansible-playbook deploy_and_start_security_micro_service.yml -i ../hosts.ini*.